 Don’t forget to take advantage of the $20,000 instant asset write-off if you’ve bought or intend to buy business assets before 1 July.
 To write them off in your 2018 tax return, make sure you bought and installed them in the income year and use simpler depreciation rules.
 You may have heard that the government recently proposed to extend the $20,000 instant asset write-off to 30 June 2019; however, this change is not yet law.

-You can also claim business premise costs such as electricity, phone, water, rental or lease.
-Alternatively, if you run your business at your home or your business is based from home, you can claim home based business costs.
+You can also claim business premises costs such as electricity, phone, water, rental or lease.
+Alternatively, if you run your business at your home or your business is based from home, you can claim home-based business costs.
 However, you can only claim the business portion of occupancy expenses and running expenses, like mortgage and electricity.
 To help you work out the business portion amount you can claim as a deduction, use our home office expenses calculator.

 If you’re an employer, you can claim costs of employing people such as salaries and wages you pay to your workers and super contributions you make on behalf of them.

-For all expenses, use the three golden rules to help you determine if you can claim a deduction:
+For all expenses, use the 3 golden rules to help you determine if you can claim a deduction: